 1. Practice the Stress-free Calm Zone

-Are you worried just anticipating stressful holiday travel?
+Do you start to worry just anticipating stressful holiday travel?

 By practicing staying calm and focused you can change your brain’s response to stress over time.
 Neuroscientists have found that your brain can learn to be calm under stress.
 This is a skill that can be learned and becomes easier with practice.